deengames/a-day-and-a-night/README.md

 # A Day  and a Night
-This is the second (or maybe third) "Shards" game based around a day and night in a small village.
+This is the third top-down adventure game based around a day and night in a small village.
 With epic dragons.

 **Where did CraftyJS go?**